The progam of study for the Ph.D. degree consists of the following parts:

 open to the public.

-A doctoral dissertation will be approved only after at least one
+dissertation will be approved only after at least one refereed journal

-refereed journal or refereed national conference article had been
+or refereed national conference article had been accepted for publication.If

-has appeared, a copy or reprint from the refereed journal or refereed
+the article has appeared, a copy or reprint from the refereed journal or

-appeared, then the letter of acceptance from the Editor or Conference
+the letter of acceptance from the Editor or Conference Proceedings Editorial

 A student pursuing a doctoral degree is required to fill out the following forms in the specified sequence.
 A student is admitted to the doctoral program only after satisfactorily passing the Preliminary Examination.
 Required approvals are shown on the forms.
 The department specifies the number of copies needed.